-To remain in business, an insurer must be choosy about the types of risks it assumes.
-Otherwise, it could pay out more money in claims and expenses than it collects in premiums.
-If its investment income does not cover the shortfall, the insurer could become insolvent.
+When reviewing insurance applicants, insurers generally choose those that have a low risk of incurring losses.
+If an insurer isn't selective, it could pay out more money in claims and expenses than it collects in premiums.
+If its investment income doesn't cover the shortfall, the insurer could become insolvent.

 What Underwriters Look For

-An underwriter may obtain both objective and subjective information about your business from a single source.
-For instance, suppose your insurer conducts a physical inspection of your premises.
-The report reveals that your building has a metal roof (an objective fact) and that your housekeeping practices are satisfactory (a subjective opinion).
+An underwriter may obtain both objective and subjective information about your business from a single resource.
+For instance, a physical inspection of your premises conducted by the insurer might reveal that your building has a metal roof (an objective fact) and that the structure is in good condition (a subjective opinion).

-- Whether any insurance has been declined, cancelled, or non-renewed within the last 3 years
+- Whether any insurance has been declined, cancelled, or non-renewed within the last three years.

 - Whether you or any company principal has been indicted or convicted of fraud, bribery or arson

-- Whether you've suffered any bankruptcy, foreclosure or repossession within the last 5 years
+- Whether you've suffered any bankruptcy, foreclosure or repossession within the last five years.

 Lowering Your Risk

-A fourth loss reduction strategy is to analyze your previous claims.
-Consider how the accidents occurred and what you could have done to avoid them.
-Next, make whatever changes are necessary to avoid similar losses in the future.
-For example, suppose that one of your workers rear-ended a passenger car while driving a company-owned vehicle.
-When the accident occurred, your worker was talking on a cell phone.
-You can help prevent future accidents caused by distracted driving by prohibiting employees from using their cell phones while operating a vehicle.
+A third loss reduction strategy is to analyze previous accidents, whether or not they resulted in insurance claims.
+Consider how the accidents happened and what could have been done to avoid them.
+Next, make the necessary changes to avoid future accidents.
+For example, suppose an employee was involved in a minor accident while talking on a cell phone.
+You can help prevent future accidents caused by distracted driving by drafting and implementing a written cell phone policy.